Detroit Lions had 'good dialogue' on contract extension for Jared Goff

 Moseley could play vs. K.C.

-Emmanuel Moseley practiced Friday for the first time with the Lions, and Campbell said it's too early to say if the veteran cornerback will play next week against the Chiefs.
+Emmanuel Moseley practiced Friday for the first time with the Lions, and Campbell said it's too early to say if the veteran cornerback will play Thursday against the Chiefs.

 "It’s tough for me to say right now, but he’s progressed well," Campbell said.
 "It’s a credit to him.
 He’s put a ton of work into it, he’s a grinder and what bodes well for him is he’s smart.
 He’s played the game and he’s pretty instinctive and so he can – I think he’s got a chance to catch up pretty fast.
 Does that mean this week?
 I don’t know, but we’ll just take it as it comes.”